thumbliner/thumbliner/epistemic-foundation.md

 ---

 ### The Argument Axiom
-When you choose argument over other methods, you commit to a collaborative method of inquiry.[^3] You put your arguments on the table for assessment, and treat feedback as worth taking seriously.
-You also take on an ethic of non-contradiction—your reasoning is constrained by coherence, so your claims must agree with one another.
-These norms create the conditions for a discourse in which ideas can be judged as better or worse justified—and, where appropriate, as true or false—and in which argument becomes a shared practice of learning.
+When you choose argument over other methods, you commit to a collaborative method of inquiry.
+You put your arguments on the table for assessment, and treat feedback as worth taking seriously.
+You also take on an ethic of non-contradiction—your reasoning is constrained by coherence, so your claims must agree with one another.[^3] These norms create the conditions for a discourse in which ideas can be judged as better or worse justified—and, where appropriate, as true or false—and in which argument becomes a shared practice of learning.

 ---